abramhindle/httpsnow/README.md

 chrome
 ======

+Works with Chrome 60 as far as I can tell.

 Go to settings -> advanced -> Manage Certificates -> Authorities -> import

 After "make install" install ~/projects/httpsnow/localhostCA.crt  into Authorities